AbeHandler/validities/ebikes/notes.md

 We then identified 499 Reddit comments from the 20 titled threads.

 We passed these to MTurk.
 We asked turkers to identify the first 3 ebikes on the comment.
 We had turkers extract the exact string from the comment that referenced an ebike.
+To make the turk file, we did

+`$ echo "url" > turk.csv && cat recs.txt >> turk.csv`

 From there, we can compute P/R etc. for each of these models.
 This is $\phi^P_p$.